 In this tutorial, we'll guide you through building a real-time notification system using SuperViz, a powerful SDK for real-time communication and data synchronization.
 Real-time notifications are a critical feature for many applications, enabling instant communication and engagement with users as events unfold.

-We'll use SuperViz's Real-Time Data Engine to send and receive notifications, demonstrating how to integrate this functionality into a React application.
+We'll use SuperViz's SuperViz Real-time to send and receive notifications, demonstrating how to integrate this functionality into a React application.
 Although we’ll use a simple example for illustrative purposes, the techniques you’ll learn can be applied to various scenarios such as messaging apps, live updates for e-commerce sites, or alert systems in business applications.
 Let's dive in!

 The server will handle incoming notification requests and use SuperViz to send real-time updates to clients.